Wake On Lan using an ESP32 Telegram bot

 3. Broadcast the Wake-on-Lan packet on the local network

-💵 The power consumption is very low, less than half a watt, so you can keep it running for about 1$ in electricity per year.
+💵 The power consumption is very low, less than half a watt, so you can keep it running for about 1$ in electricity per year without any optimization.

 It keeps working if I buy a new router, it does not depend on my public or local IP staying the same and I don’t have to keep a linux server running for such a simple task.